 - If you test positive, follow the instructions above and isolate with your roommate.

-- If you would like to stay separate from your positive roommate, activate your isolation plan, which may include you moving to another space while your roommate isolates.
+- If you would like to stay separate from your positive roommate, activate your isolation plan, which may include you moving to another space while your roommate isolates in your room.
+If you live in a suite, the best option may be to offer the COVID positive student a private sleeping space within the suite so that you can remain in another part of the suite.

-- If you need immediate assistance outside of the 9:00 am to 5:00 pm hours that the isolation coordinators are available,
+- If you need immediate assistance outside of the 9 a.m. to 4:30 p.m. hours that The Service Point is available:

 - Contact the Infirmary at 609-258-3141 with medical questions or concerns.